Business & Securities Law

 Mark Grossman

 is a partner in Falcon Rappaport & Berkman LLP corporate and securities practice group, and a technology and business attorney, entrepreneur, and strategic advisor who helps companies close complex deals and navigate emerging legal risks.
 Throughout his legal career which includes technology law, cannabis law and regulation, digital media, and high-stakes commercial transactions, he has closed deals exceeding a billion dollars across a wide range of industries.
 When the stakes are highest, clients, from early-stage ventures to Fortune 10 companies, Mr. Grossman can be relied upon for his strategic insight, sound judgment, and proven ability to deliver results.
-He has been involved in numerous significant technology and outsourcing transactions, a representative selection of which can be found below.
-Mr. Grossman has also served as a fractional general counsel, providing seasoned legal strategy to companies seeking executive-level insight without the expense of a full-time in-house counsel.
 His practice covers a wide range of technology transactions, including software licensing, SaaS and cloud services agreements, technology development and integration contracts, IT outsourcing, data privacy and security agreements, and intellectual property transfers.
-He also advises on enterprise-level AI and data governance, regulatory compliance, with a particular focus on fast-moving industries such as technology and cannabis.
 Mr. Grossman is also a professional speaker who has delivered over 400 presentations worldwide and is frequently invited to serve as a keynote speaker.
 His topics include negotiating skills for the C-suite, advanced strategies for software licensing and cloud computing agreements, risk management in technology transactions, and effective contract negotiation techniques.
 Mr. Grossman's presentations are known for providing actionable insights and practical guidance tailored to executives, legal professionals, and technology leaders.
 Best Lawyers, in confidential peer review, named him Lawyer of the Year for Technology Law in New York City in both 2016 and 2018.
 His peers have also selected him as a Super Lawyer for seven consecutive years, an honor reserved for the top 5% of attorneys in each state.
 Mr. Grossman earned his J.D. degree, cum laude, from Georgetown University Law Center and is admitted in both New York and Florida.

 Speaker bio